-Many of our patients commonly ask us about fighting off stubborn tooth stains.
+Many of the patients at our Kitchener Dental Office commonly ask us about fighting off stubborn tooth stains.
 Stain can tarnish a natural and beautiful smile.
 Luckily, dental cleanings can eliminate tenacious stains.
 But, there are also ways that you can tame stain accumulation by making a few adjustments in your daily routine.

 The less often you need a professional dental cleaning for stain removal, the more money you save!
 Here's how to do it...